Global-ASFV-Research-Alliance/.github/profile/README.md

 Goal 5.
 Determine the impact of ASF prevention and control tools

 Goal 6.
 Serve as a communication and technology sharing gateway for the global ASF research community and stakeholders

+### The Goal of this Github

+This Github is used to post code, functions and other items created in the process of achieving GARAs core missions.